 Assess, Treat, Re-assess: Applying The Clinical Audit Process

 The clinical audit process is the process of applying a test or multiple tests with a patient.
 This may include a staff member taking samples from the patient for testing.
 Hospital staff should be wearing masks and examination gloves, and handle the samples carefully so as not to contaminate them.
 Then applying an intervention or combination of interventions and then re-assessing the original test or tests.
 This process can be conducted over a period of minutes or months.
+Many healthcare centers, including Rego Park Urgent Care, have adopted this approach to enhance patient care quality in a collaborative and systematic manner.
+Audit allows for the identification of trends, thus enabling proactive identification and mitigation of potential risks before they escalate.

 It is an incredibly useful methodology giving you feedback on the effect of your treatment.
 Further, if a patient centred test is used the patient indicates the success of the intervention himself or herself and thus there is “buy-in”.